 Allyson and her family adopted Buddy from Mary’s Dogs in June 2011 (two other dogs Dori, and Buster became foster "failures" later on).
 Buddy’s shy demeanor encouraged her to reach out to Mary for help.
 Soon, Allyson was volunteering, fostering, and by January 2012, officially a rescue team member.
 She has learned more than she knew there was to learn about dogs and dog rescue, and has made friends with numerous wonderful people along the way.
 Allyson became Executive Director of Mary’s Dogs in August 2016.

-Allyson lives on the seacoast with her husband and their three children (one grown son has moved out on his own).
+Allyson lives on the seacoast with her family.
 She is a full time Preschool Special Educator and spends her “off time” exploring the woods with her own dogs, taxiing her children to varying activities, and cheering on the Patriots.

 Donna Jensen, Board of Directors